Types of CRM Software: Which One Is Right for Your Business?

 This article is part of a larger series on CRM.

-Customer relationship management (CRM) software is a tool that businesses use to manage and improve their relationships and interactions with prospects and customers.
-There are three fundamental types of CRM: operational, analytical, and collaborative.
+Customer relationship management (CRM) software is a tool businesses use to manage and improve their relationships and interactions with existing and potential customers.
+There are three fundamental types of CRM platforms: operational, analytical, and collaborative.
 In this article, we outline the features and benefits of each type of CRM system, including their best use cases, to help you choose which one best fits your business needs.
+We also explore our top-recommended providers for each type of CRM.

 Small Business Use Cases + Pro Tips

-There are three fundamental types of CRM, but all of them aim to improve customer relationship and service.
-Operational CRMs do this by automating your business processes to save you time and effort.
-Analytical CRMs focus on gathering data and analyzing it to help you deliver better service to your customers.
-Collaborative CRMs, on the other hand, bring together your sales, marketing, and support departments to help you better understand your customers’ needs.
+Operational CRMs automate your sales processes to save you time and effort.
+Analytical CRMs focus on gathering and analyzing your CRM data to help you deliver better service to your customers.
+And lastly, collaborative CRMs bring your sales, marketing, and support departments together to help you better understand your customers’ needs.

-An operational CRM manages and tracks your company’s interactions with your prospects and customers to help you acquire new customers and retain existing ones.
+An operational CRM manages and tracks your company’s interactions with prospects and customers to help you acquire new customers and retain existing ones.
 It automates business processes to save you time.
-Business owners also employ this type of CRM to generate leads, convert leads into customers, record contact details, and serve customers.
+Business owners also employ this type of CRM to generate leads, convert them into paying clients, record contact details, and serve customers.
 It also allows you to facilitate accounting, inventory, project, and human resource functions from a single system.

 Who operational CRM systems are best for: